 Okay, guys, here it is!
-My Dropps review of laundry detergent pods and wool dryer balls!
+My Dropps laundry detergent and wool dryer balls review!

 I usually write and schedule my posts out a bit, but since I shared my purchase of these pods on my IG stories, I’ve had so many messages requesting this Dropps review and asking when the heck I’m going to post it that I’ve decided to go ahead and push it up to today!